 The “Barn Cats R Us” program has also placed working cats in barns, garages, and other local businesses, says Dr. Mueller.

 “Outdoor cats provide totally natural, organic mouse and rat control,” he explains.
 “Barn cats tend to hide from humans, and except for the occasional dead rodent they leave behind, you’ll rarely see any evidence of them.”

-Star of Animal Planet’s My Cat From Hell, cat behavior expert Jackson Galaxy, recently recorded a Public Service Announcement (PSA) as part of the Alley Cat Allies mission to educate people about feral cats.
+Star of Animal Planet’s My Cat From Hell and cat behavior expert, Jackson Galaxy, recorded a Public Service Announcement (PSA) as part of the Alley Cat Allies mission to educate people about feral cats.
 Galaxy credits TNR programs for helping to keep the feral cat population in many areas under control.

 “TNR helps reduce the number of cats being killed in our shelters each year,” Galaxy tells OregonLive.com, “and that’s something we all want.”

-Robinson much progress has been made.
-However, there is still a long way to go in her organization’s mission to save feral cats.
+Robinson says even though her organization has made much progress, there is still a long way to go in their mission to save feral cats.